The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Despite the tourist crowds, Lagos still maintains its charm and traditional Portuguese culture.

-Leaving Albufeira, we spent a few hours in a place where storks nesting high up on chimneys attracted visitors attention and where neoclassical archway, Arco da Vila, marks the gateway to the historic old city.
+Leaving Albufeira, we spent a few hours in a place where storks nesting high up on chimneys attracted visitors’ attention and where the neoclassical archway, Arco da Vila, marks the gateway to the historic old city.

 The first noticeable thing about Faro was the sweet smell coming from orange blossoms.
 We learned that traditionally, these flowers are used to make honey and perfume.